Esskay1945/Live-Data-Dashboard-with-Trend-Analysis/README.md

+Live Data Dashboard
+A simple Streamlit app that shows scores from a CSV file in a bar chart.
+You can filter by name and see if scores are going up or down.
+The page refreshes every 2 seconds to show live updates.

 This project is a Streamlit-based web app designed to provide real-time visualization and analysis of score data loaded from a CSV file.
 It enables users to interactively filter data by names and view corresponding score trends in an easy-to-understand bar chart format.

 Features